Rwandan court drops all charges against opposition figure

 - Yukon trapper shoots attacking grizzly — then finds his family already mauled to death

+The 37-year-old Rwigara, who had denounced the charges as politically motivated, had faced 22 years in prison if convicted.
+She was arrested after trying to run in last year’s election, and is the rare person to publicly criticize the government from inside the country.

-U.S. senators in recent days urged the Rwandan government to drop the charges against her, with Sen. Dick Durbin noting “what appears to be highly questionable charges against Rwigara for seemingly running for office peacefully.”
+U.S. senators in recent days urged Rwanda’s government to drop the charges, with Sen. Dick Durbin noting “what appears to be highly questionable charges against Rwigara for seemingly running for office peacefully.”

 In response, Rwanda’s justice minister told reporters that courts should not be pressured by third parties.